peterobarotu/African_Hit_Song_Prediction/README.md

 ## **3. Technical Implementation**
 - **Data Preprocessing:** Cleaning, normalizing, and encoding categorical variables.
-- **Feature Engineering:** Constructing derived features from audio attributes.
+- **Feature Engineering:** We split the genre column using regex to separate multiple genres, then created individual columns where each genre was marked as 1 if present in a song.
 - **Model Training & Tuning:** Hyperparameter optimization for RF and XGBoost.
 - **Evaluation Metrics:** Using confusion matrices, precision, recall, and F1-score.